thegetty/quire-docs/content/about/faq.md

 ### What are the benefits of 11ty?

-With the move to 11ty, we have reworked the overall file structure of Quire projects to simplify navigation and make essential project files more accessible.
-On the development side, one of 11ty's great strengths is its ability to mix templating languages.
-For example, in Quire projects, Liquid will be used to generate simple markup while JavaScript will be used where data manipulation is required (more on those two langauges below.)
-Other templating languages may also be used.
-Above all, the move to 11ty will enable the expansion of advanced features, a more robust set of CLI options, and improve developer support and contribution opportunities.
+For editors and content creators:

+- The current functionality and design of Quire websites, PDFs, and ebooks will remain the same
+- There will be minor differences within the Markdown files, such as a new format for shortcodes:  `{% figure id="x" %}`
+- Core configuration variables will be restructured to be more user-friendly
+- Changes to the overall file structure will make key project files more accessible and simplify navigation
+- Development support will be easier to access due to a more familiar and approachable technology stack

+For developers:

+- Quire is now entirely Javascript, and knowledge of Go will no longer be necessary to take full advantage of its features
+- It will be easier to create new templates that work with publication data or that use data from remote sources
+- 11ty allows for the mixing of templating languages; Quire will primarily use Liquid for simple markup and JavaScript where data manipulation is required
+- To better organize the templates and code, they have been refactored and implemented as functional, stateless, 11ty shortcode components using JavaScript
+- Interactive elements, such as the image lightbox, have been reimplemented using Web Components
+- To enable deeper integration with the IIIF APIs, Leaflet.js has been replaced with the CanvasPanel web components
+- The themes folder will be eliminated; customizing projects is now based on the 11ty framework structure for includes and plugins
+- The move to 11ty has also resulted in significant clean-up to simplify templates
+- There will be improved developer support and contribution opportunities

 ### What is JavaScript?